-Sex and drugs-fuelled banking drama Industry has been renewed for a second season, written by former finance employees and first-time screenwriters Mickey Down and Konrad Kay.
+Sex and drugs-fuelled banking drama Industry is on its way for a second season, written by former finance employees and first-time screenwriters Mickey Down and Konrad Kay.

 The hedonistic drama series stars Myha’la Herrold (The Tattooed Heart) as Harper, an American graduate who travels to London to start a career in international finance.

 Co-creator Down recently told Entertainment Weekly that season two will explore the fall-out from the first season, which saw Harper sell out several colleagues...

 "She makes a pretty profound decision to advance her career, maybe at the cost of the relationships that she's made over the course of the season.
 What we want to explore in season two is her negotiating what that decision means for her, her life in London, and her relationship with the people are closest to her, like Yasmin and Eric," he said.

 He added that season two would examine, "as a broader question, why the four recruits went into this industry".

 Read on for everything you need to know about Industry season two.

 Industry season 2 release date speculation